alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 ### What positions should NFL teams scout?

 Ever NFL team's needs will be different based on roster composition so NFL teams should scout based on positional need.
-To get the best bang for their buck in terms of career length, teams should scout in the first round and take the player they need most there as they last on average over two years longer than any other round.
+To get the best bang for their buck in terms of career length, teams should scout in the first round and take the player they need most there as they last on average over three years longer than any other round.

 **Future questions to answer and other things to consider:** Does contract structure play a role in average career length?
 Do NFL teams give players drafted higher more chances than lower drafted players?
 What is the average career length for undrafted players?